wasmCloud/wasmcloud-dev-site/content/app-dev/a2a/_index.en.md

 draft: false
 ---

-The ability for one actor to call another actor is critical to being able to create _composable_ actor systems. wasmCloud supports RPC-style communication between actors, even if those actors are running in hosts scattered across disparate infrastructure, connected only via the [lattice](/reference/lattice).
+The ability for one actor to call another actor is critical to being able to create _composable_ actor systems. wasmcloud supports RPC-style communication between actors, even if those actors are running in hosts scattered across disparate infrastructure, connected only via the [lattice](/reference/lattice).

 ### Identifying Actors

-The single most important task when calling other actors is to identify the target actor. wasmCloud supports three ways of identifying another actor:
+The single most important task when calling other actors is to identify the target actor. wasmcloud supports three ways of identifying another actor:

 * OCI Reference
 * Public Key (Subject)